Politics of Hong Kong: Universal suffrage, 2003 - to date

-Resignation of Tung Chee-hwa and interpretation of Basic Law
+Resignation of Tung Chee-hwa and interpretation of Basic Law, 2005

 On 12 March 2005, the Chief Executive, Tung Chee-hwa, resigned.
 Immediately after Tung's resignation, there was dispute over the length of the term of the Chief Executive.
 To most local legal professionals, the length is obviously five years, under whatever circumstances.
 It should also be noted that the wording of the Basic Law on the term of the Chief Executive is substantially different from the articles in the PRC constitution concerning the length of term of the president, premier, etc. Nonetheless, legal experts from the mainland said it is a convention a successor will only serve the remainder of the term if the position is vacant because the predecessor resigned.

-The Standing Committee of the National People's Congress exercised its right to interpret the Basic Law, and affirmed that the successor would only serve the remainder of the term.
+The Standing Committee of the National People's Congress affirmed that the successor would only serve the remainder of the term.
 Many in Hong Kong saw this as having an adverse impact on one country, two systems, as the Central People's Government interpret the Basic Law to serve its need, that is, a two-year probation for Tsang, instead of a five-year term.

-Political reform package
+Political reform package protests, 2005

 On 4 December 2005, people in Hong Kong demonstrated against Sir Donald Tsang's proposed reform package, before a vote on 21 December.
-According to the organisers, an estimated 250,000 turned out into the streets.
+According to the organizers, an estimated 250,000 turned out into the streets.
 The police supplied a figure of 63,000, and Michael de Golyer of Baptist University estimated between 70,000 and 100,000.

-The march has sent a strong message to hesitant pro-democracy legislators to follow public opinion.
-The pro-government camp claims to have collected 700,000 signatures on a petition backing Mr. Tsang's reform package.
-This number, however, is widely seen as too small to influence pro-democracy lawmakers.
-The Reform Package debate has seen the return of key political figure and former Chief Secretary Anson Chan, raising speculations of a possible run up for the 2007 Chief Executive election, though she dismissed having a personal interest in standing for the next election.
+The march sent a strong message to hesitant pro-democracy legislators to follow public opinion.
+The pro-government camp claimed to have collected 700,000 signatures on a petition backing Tsang's reform package.
+This number, however, was widely seen as too small to influence pro-democracy lawmakers.
+The Reform Package debate saw the return of key political figure and former Chief Secretary Anson Chan, raising speculations of a possible run up for the 2007 Chief Executive election, though she dismissed having a personal interest in standing for the next election.

-In an attempt to win last minute votes from moderate pro-democracy lawmakers, the government amended its reform package on 19 December by proposing a gradual cut in the number of district council members appointed by the Chief Executive.
-Their number would be reduced from 102 to 68 by 2008.
-It would then be decided in 2011 whether to scrap the remaining seats in 2012 or in 2016.
+In an attempt to win last minute votes from moderate pro-democracy lawmakers, the government amended its reform package on 19 December 2005 by proposing a gradual cut in the number of district council members appointed by the Chief Executive.
+Their number was to be reduced from 102 to 68 by 2008.
+It was to be decided in 2011 whether to scrap the remaining seats in 2012 or in 2016.

-The amendment has been seen as a reluctant response by Sir Donald Tsang to give satisfaction to the democratic demands made by demonstrators on 4 December.
-The move has been qualified "Too little, too late" by pan-democrats in general.
+The amendment was seen as a reluctant response by Sir Donald Tsang to give satisfaction to the democratic demands made by demonstrators on 4 December.
+The move was qualified "Too little, too late" by pan-democrats in general.

-On 21 December 2005, the reform political reform package was vetoed by the pro-democracy lawmakers.
-Chief Secretary Rafael Hui openly criticised pro-democracy Martin Lee and Bishop Zen for blocking the proposed changes.
+On 21 December 2005, the political reform package was vetoed by pro-democracy lawmakers.
+Chief Secretary Rafael Hui openly criticized pro-democracy Martin Lee and Bishop Zen for blocking the proposed changes.